What is Secure Email SSL Certificate with Digital Signature?

 • An email security certificate leverages the public key infrastructure (PKI).

-• All email addresses need to have a set of asymmetric keys that is public, and its corresponding private key to use a secure email certificate.
+• All email addresses must have a public set of asymmetric keys, and its corresponding private key to use a secure email certificate.

 • The sender encrypts their email using a private key and sends it to the receiver via insecure internet.

-• The receiver already has stored the corresponding public key on its system.
+• The receiver has already stored the corresponding public key in its system.

 • They utilize it over the digitally signed email to decrypt data and access the needed information.